 Monroe Science Educational Services (MSES) is a secondary educational, science-based, field study trip and consultation business.
 We enjoy serving the community with an emphasis on bringing "real-world" science topics, processes and applications to students and families.
 We offer a variety of indoor and outdoor programs and student/teacher workshops geared towards National and California State Science Standards.

-Professor James R. (Randy) Monroe has spent his science teaching career as a knowledgeable and competent up-to-date Scientist, embedding and integrating cutting-edge science technologies and techniques in to processes and topics covered through a standardized Earth, Life and Physical Science curriculum.
+James R. (Randy) Monroe has spent his science teaching career as a knowledgeable and competent up-to-date scientist, embedding and integrating cutting-edge science technologies and techniques in to processes and topics covered through a standardized Earth, Life and Physical Science with the Next Generation Science Standards (NGSS) curriculum.

-Monroe has received a Bachelor of Arts from California State University East Bay (CSUEB), a Multiple Subject Teaching Credential from CSUEB, a K-8 Science Authorization from the California Commission on Teacher Credentialing (CCTC), a Single Subject Earth and Planetary Science at CCTC and a Master's of Science in Technology Leadership under CSUEB's famed Dr. Gillani and Dr. Chen.
-He is also a board member of the Contra Costa Science and Math Education Association.
+Monroe received a Bachelor of Arts (BA) in Liberal Studies and Masters (MS) in Education from California State University East Bay (CSUEB), a Multiple Subject Teaching Credential from CSUEB, a K-8 Science Authorization from the California Commission on Teacher Credentialing (CCTC), a Single Subject Earth and Planetary Science at CCTC and a Master's of Science in Technology Leadership under CSUEB's famed Dr. Bijan Gillani.

 Monroe collaborates and is in contact with many of the leading local, state, and national science and science educational institutions and business.
 This includes a strong Native Fishes Program developed with biologist Chris Miller and the Contra Costa Mosquito and Vector Control District and as a member of the New Horizon Education Team, the mission to Pluto.
 Monroe's step-father, James Christy discovered Pluto's largest moon Charon in 1978, named after Monroe's mother Charlene.